 Once tomato sprouts have reached a certain size, such as in the picture below, they will take off and grow very quickly; several inches a week is not uncommon.
 Tomato plants crave direct sun and warmth all day long and will they also absorb a lot of water.
 I often water twice a day at this stage, with holes on the bottom of the cups to allow for drainage.

 If not already done, this is a good time to pass out plants that are not needed to friends and family.

 Preparing for Transplanting Outdoors: Weathering

 Once the weather has warmed up sufficiently and the danger of night frost has just about passed, it is time to “weather” your plants in preparation for outdoor transplanting.
-Weathering means to get them used to the climate outdoors, where they will be exposed to the elements.
+Weathering means to get them used to the climate outdoors where they will be exposed to the elements.
 They need to gradually get used to the outdoor air, wind, and the sun hitting them directly instead of through a window.
 If planted directly outdoors without weathering first, your plants will be in for a shock and may not make it.
-So, bring them outside to a safe spot for a few hour a day, gradually increasing over the next week to all day outside, bringing them inside at night for protection.
+So, bring them outside to a safe spot for a few hours a day, gradually increasing over the next week to all day outside and bringing them inside at night for protection.

 On lightly windy days I support the the pots to keep the plants upright and from falling over.
 I have found water-filled 2-liter soda bottles to be helpful.

 I have to tell you about an accident I had last year, when wind gusts caused one plant to snap in the middle, even with stakes in place!
 I though this plant was a goner, of course!
 With heavy staking sticks close to the stem to use as braces, I lifted the broken stem to stand upright again, and tied the plant up alongside these braces to stand firmly in place.
 Amazingly enough the plant continued to grow happily and repaired itself completely!
 No lasting damage done!
 After this incident I decided to gently lay the plants down during windy days, careful not to damage the leaves or stems.